 Memory care facilities in Florida are among the most important senior living providers in the state.
 Alzheimer’s is the 6th leading cause of death in the nation, with an 89% increase in deaths since the year 2000.
 Memory care facilities provide an easy to navigate facility for seniors with dementia, reducing their risk of wandering and getting lost and sinking into a life threatening sense of helplessness.
 Staff are always on hand to help calm down seniors who can’t remember basic things.
 Medications are administered under professional medical guidance, to make life more pleasant and less stressful.

 All the benefits of a memory care facility in Florida comes at a cost, as expected.
 The average cost of memory care in Florida is $52,200 a year, with monthly costs ranging from $1,232 to $11,484 a month.
 The Villages metro area has the highest memory care costs at $89,100 per year on average.
-Sebring and its nearby areas have the lowest average annual cost at $53,460 per year.
+Sebring and its nearby areas have the lowest average annual cost at around $50,000 per year.

 Florida is well known for being home to the largest amount of seniors in the country.
 As of 2016, 19.9% of the state’s population was 65 years of age or older.
 On top of that, Florida has four of the top ten towns with the highest senior population – Clearwater, Hialeah, Cape Coral, and Miami.
 Between now and 2030, seniors will account for 56.9% of Florida’s projected population growth of 4.8 million.
-Thankfully, Florida has always been prepared for it’s senior population, with nearly 4,000 senior living providers.
+Thankfully, Florida has always been prepared for its senior population, with nearly 4,000 senior living providers.
 Facilities and programs that are designed for seniors needing a higher level of care are well represented as well, as will be shown below.

 Florida has 292 adult day care centers that go a long way in providing supplementary care to seniors who have family as their primary caregiver.
 Adult day care will take in adults during the day, usually every weekday but some may include weekends, while the primary caregiver is at work or other life responsibilities.
 Adult day care has grown into a great option for seniors who are not fully independent anymore, and need assistance throughout the entire day while their primary caregiver is away.
 Seniors will receive all their meals, and receive assistance with any daily tasks they need to complete like taking care of personal hygiene and taking their medications.

-Adult day care centers are also a great way for seniors to socialize and feel apart of a bigger community.
+Adult day care centers are also a great way for seniors to socialize and feel a part of a bigger community.
 Some adult day care centers will have live music and performers to liven up the place and have a good time.
 Salon services and massage therapy can be had at some adult day care centers as well, inviting seniors to do these activities together and ward off feelings of loneliness through lasting friendships.